Beef Tamales cooked in the Instant Pot in half the time. Along with masa made with bacon drippings and filled with a flavorful shredded beef.

 Cooking Tamales in the Instant Pot

-After an hour, remove a tamale from the pot and check if the masa is cooked all the way.
-It will easily release from the corn husk once it's cooked.
-If it does not, then continue cooking and check every 15 minutes.
+Remove the tamales from the pot and check if the masa is cooked all the way.
+Once it’s cooked, it will easily release from the corn husk.
+Allow to cool for 15 minutes before serving.

 How to Store and Reheat tamales